vmacsm/weatherReport/Readme.txt

 7. http://localhost:8080/weather/webapi/weathers/$cityname,country (Chennai,in) - will retrive weather details for the requested city
 8. http://localhost:8080/weather/webapi/geo.jsp will provide the map with most of the cities and will provide temperature and weather conditions details on click on the partiular city.
 9. Conversion of the response object to csv is yet to be implemented.
+10. deploy the weather.war under taget in the web server to access the application,
+11. The log4j.properties has entry log4j.appender.file.File=F:\\log4j-weather.log. please change it to appropriate directory to write the logs.